ivan-svetlich/calendar-app-client/README.md

 * [Appearance](#appearance)

 ## General Info
-Calendar app where users can write down their notes and reminders.
+Calendar app with a realistic design where users can write down their reminders.

 ## Technologies
 ### This project was designed with: